 Questions about an existing service request should be directed to the previously assigned project manager, for whom you should already have contact information.
 Please have your Notification (Job) Number available when contacting.

 - PSE&G is temporarily closing its customer service centers.
 The centers will be closed as of end of business on Tuesday, March 17.
 Our employees are available to provide the same excellent level of customer service through alternate means.
 Customers can engage with us via phone, text, chat, web, our mobile app and Amazon Alexa.
 The customer service phone line is 800-436-7734.

 - PSE&G has temporarily suspended various types of non-critical repair work on metering equipment to limit the number of service visits to customers’ homes.
-PSE&G will continue to respond to all emergency and essential work, such as calls for: gas leaks, medical emergencies, no air conditioning, no heat and no hot water.
+PSE&G will continue to respond to all emergency and essential work, such as gas leak calls, medical emergencies, no-heat and no-hot-water calls.
 All customer service work to be completed will be done according to safety protocols, including social distancing and proper use of personal protective equipment.

 - PSE&G has suspended shut-offs of electric and/or gas service to residential customers for non-payment.
 This will give customers experiencing financial difficulties as a result of the outbreak additional time to pay their bills.
 For more information, visit pseg.com/help.